 I’ll demonstrate how these functions can be combined to help you break analysis up by month and a specific region / city.
 This is a somewhat advanced topic where I’ll assume you understand the Microsoft Excel syntax for worksheet, cell, and range references.
 As you read through, imagine how you can use this configuration for anything ranging from the food-and-beverage industry to software development project P/L analysis.

-Your workbook and data need to be structured in a specific-and-consistent way in order to use the INDIRECT and VLOOKUP functions together for profit and expense analysis as demonstrated in this post.
-I’ll be looking at the overall P/L for various food items that are distributed and sold throughout the United States – sales versus the cost of transportation, marketing, and other factors.
+Your workbook and data need to be structured in a specific-and-consistent way in order to use the INDIRECT and VLOOKUP functions together for profit and loss analysis as demonstrated in this post.
+I’ll be looking at the overall P/L for various food items that are distributed and sold throughout the United States.
+That is, sales versus the cost of transportation, marketing, and other factors.

-Review the video below – here’s what you should take away as significant requirements that lead into the upcoming explanation of how to use INDIRECT and VLOOKUP to build this spreadsheet:
+Review the video below.
+You should take away requirements that lead into the upcoming explanation of how to use INDIRECT and VLOOKUP to build this spreadsheet:

 - All data is structured exactly the same for sales and expenses in each of the per-city worksheets.
 EXACTLY the same; this is important because the references demonstrated later depend on specific cell locations.

 - I’ve created Cities and Months tables with named tables and named ranges.
 These are used to inform Data Validation settings for the list drop-downs seen on the “Analysis” worksheet.

 Not so important, but worth calling out: I don’t have calculations for Apr – Dec yet as I’m posting this on 4/9/2019.
 Though this is fictitious to some degree, it’s important to highlight that everything functions even when an entire year’s data is not yet available.